TassianaMilka/Project-Write/Project the graduation-(Cybersegurity)/Portfolio-6/README.md

 # English

-Realization described in Portuguese on about a report Database Programming and Development report:
+Realization described in Portuguese on about a report Algorithms and Structured Programming:

+-I described an introduction about the beginning and its requirements;

+-I carried out what was proposed about the creation of code in Portugal.

 --------------------------------------------------------------------------------------------------------------------------------